Comparing retailers and contracts, and choosing an energy deal

 Is using renewable energy important to you?

-You can purchase energy generated by renewable energy sources and added to the generation mix of the electricity grid through the government-accredited GreenPower program.
+You can purchase energy generated by renewable energy sources that are added to the generation mix of the electricity grid, through the government-accredited GreenPower program.

 By purchasing GreenPower, you commit your electricity retailer to purchasing the equivalent amount of electricity from renewable sources rather than fossil fuels, like coal.
 The electricity the retailer purchases is fed into the electricity grid, rather than provided directly to your home.